Louboutin wins U.S. court bid to protect red soles

 The opinion based its reasoning on a 1995 U.S. Supreme Court decision Qualitex Co. v.
 Jacobson Products Co. and on the Lanham Act, which governs trademark law.

-The Qualitex decision left open the possibility of defending a single color trademark on the grounds that its use, under certain circumstances, is uniquely associated with a brand, the appeals court said.
+The Qualitex decision left open the possibility of defending a single colour trademark on the grounds that its use, under certain circumstances, is uniquely associated with a brand, the appeals court said.

 YSL has argued that Louboutin's red sole trademark was obtained fraudulently and sued its rival to cancel it.
 YSL also has other counter claims pending against Louboutin as part of this case.

 Since shortly after Louboutin founded his first boutique in 1991 in Paris, his lawsuit said, all his shoes have had red-lacquered soles.
-They can fetch more than $1,000 a pair.
+They can fetch more than $1,000 (628.69 pounds) a pair.

+The case is Christian Louboutin et al v.
+Yves Saint Laurent America, Inc., 2nd U.S. Circuit Court of Appeals, No. 11-3303.

 (Reporting By Basil Katz; Editing by Andre Grenon and Tim Dobbyn)